ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 \mypara{Element generation/recommendation} For each data table, we generate/recommend key elements of the infographic chart, including 1) text, 2) image, and 3) chart.

 \textit{Text}.
-The titles and subtitles are generated using a retrieval-augmented prompting strategy to reflect real-world usage.
-Specifically, we use Sentence-BERT~\cite{reimers2019sentencebert} to retrieve the three most relevant real infographic charts according to the data topics and data facts.
-Using these retrieved examples as in-context references, we prompt Gemini-2.0-Flash to generate titles and subtitles aligned with the tabular data.
+The title and subtitle are generated using a retrieval-augmented prompting strategy.
+Specifically, we use Sentence-BERT~\citep{reimers2019sentencebert} to retrieve the three most relevant real infographic charts according to the data topic and data fact.
+Using them as in-context references, we prompt Gemini-2.0-Flash to generate the title and subtitle aligned with the data table.

 \textit{Image}.
-To recommend images for infographic charts, we construct an image repository and retrieve semantically relevant images based on the associated tabular data.
-Images are selectively collected from publicly available resources such as Icon645~\cite{lu2021iconqa}, Flaticon~\cite{flaticon}, and Noun Project~\cite{nounproject}.
+To recommend images for infographic charts, we build a repository and retrieve semantically relevant images from it using the associated data tables.
+Images are collected from publicly available \yukai{icon} resources such as Icon645~\citep{lu2021iconqa} and \citet{nounproject}.
 We apply heuristic filters to remove low-quality images, excluding those with low ink ratios, poor resolution, or extreme aspect ratios.
 Using Gemini-2.0-Flash, we then generate descriptive keywords and captions for each image that depict its content and visual style.
 Images that are overly literal, visually cluttered, or lack symbolic clarity are discarded.
-This process results in a curated repository of 681,459 high-quality images.
-To retrieve relevant images for each infographic chart, we compute the similarity between the image keywords and the generated chart title using Sentence-BERT~\cite{reimers2019sentencebert} embeddings. \looseness=-1
+This process results in a curated repository of 681,459 images.
+To retrieve relevant images for each infographic chart, we compute the similarity between the image keywords and the generated chart title using Sentence-BERT embeddings~\citep{reimers2019sentencebert}. \looseness=-1